Meet Uzma – Guide-Line Support Worker

 Especially, I have to say, as a bloke, it’s incredibly difficult to speak out, because often in our society it’s seen as a weakness.

-Joe and Alan continue by talking about how people can get in touch with Mind in Bradford to get support, volunteer or join our staff team, and how sometimes these can all come hand-in-hand in someone’s mental health journey.
+Joe and Alan continue by talking about how people can get in touch with Bradford District and Craven Mind to get support, volunteer or join our staff team, and how sometimes these can all come hand-in-hand in someone’s mental health journey.

-“One of my work colleagues now first came to Mind in Bradford for support.
+“One of my work colleagues now first came to Bradford District and Craven Mind for support.
 She completed our Wellness Recovery Action Plan, and then she started volunteering with us and assisting with that group.
-Then when she was ready to return to work, she applied to do relief work with us and is now working at Mind in Bradford on a regular basis.
-She’s doing incredibly well.
+Then when she was ready to return to work, she applied to do relief work with us and is now working at Bradford District and Craven Mind on a regular basis.
+She’s doing incredibly well.”

-I myself have been at Mind in Bradford eight years – it’s a wonderful job.
+I myself have been at Bradford District and Craven Mind eight years – it’s a wonderful job.
 It’s the longest I’ve ever spent in one role; the support of my colleagues is amazing.

 “I still have my struggles – I have OCD, so I need some flexibility and adjustments.
 But my manager Phil is incredible at it – he’s made a huge difference to my life.”